 Sudler Recital Hall

-Sudler Recital Hall seats 200 and is located in William L. Harkness Hall on the Sterling Memorial Quadrangle next to Sprague Memorial Hall.
+Sudler Recital Hall seats 200 and is located in William L. Harkness Hall on Cross Campus next to Sprague Memorial Hall.
 A space shared by Yale College and the School of Music, many School of Music student recitals, lectures, chamber music performances, and other events take place here, in addition to undergraduate classes.

 Accessibility and elevator

-The south-facing entrance to Harkness Hall (entered from the Sterling Quadrangle) is handicap accessible.
+The south-facing entrance to W.L.
+Harkness Hall (entered from Cross Campus, near College St) is handicap accessible.
 There is also an elevator within the building with access to Sudler Hall.